jep-project/jep/protocol.md

 Semantic information about things like text snippets or completion options is necessary in order to present things properly to the user.
 For example a string should be highlighted in a different way than a number.
 An completion option completing a type (like a class in OO) might be highlighted different than a method or maybe a constant.

-At the same time this semantic information must be independant of the actual presentation attributes like the color or the font.
+At the same time this semantic information must be independent of the actual presentation attributes like the color or the font.
 JEP doesn't allow backends to explicitly prescribe these attributes.
 Instead frontends can allow users to choose coloring schemes independent of JEP or the actual language edited with JEP at a particular point of time.

 In order to achieve this, JEP pre-defines a set of semantic types.
 Frontends may associate visual styles with these types and backends may choose which types to use for the particular parts of a language.
 It seems practical to use terms commonly found in programming languages as the names of the semantic types because this way frontend and backend creators can have a common idea about how to highlight them.
 This doesn't mean of course that some entity associated with a specfic type in a specific language actually has to be the same thing.
 Instead it means something like "highlight this thing as you would highlight a class in C++".